astridv/FrontendMentorChallenges/README.md

 ## So whatcha working on?? 👩‍💻
-I just discovered Frontend Mentor myself, and as someone who struggles coming up with nice design & wants to improve their web development skills, I think it is brilliant! 😍 I just completed my first challenge (a mobile first reponsive grid componentent), and now I plan to continue working on this sweet article preview component:
+I just discovered Frontend Mentor myself, and as someone who struggles coming up with nice design & wants to improve their web development skills, I think it is brilliant! 😍 I just completed my first challenge (a mobile first reponsive grid component), and now I plan to continue working on this sweet article preview component:

 ![Design preview for the Article preview component coding challenge](./article-preview-component/design/mobile-design.jpg)
 ![Design preview for the Article preview component coding challenge](./article-preview-component/design/mobile-active-state.jpg)